Rubber Roofs – Modified Bitumen vs EPDM Rubber

 Notice in the image how the ultraviolet rays have degraded the EPDM Rubber membrane.
 This EPDM rubber roof was only installed 12 years before the picture taken.

-Most of the EPDM Rubber Membrane issues are with the seams.
+Most of the EPDM Rubber Membrane issues are at the seams.
 The adhesives “cover tape” used for bonding seams together do not last in the extreme heat generated on a roof due to the black membrane.
 The temperatures will rise to 160 degrees Fahrenheit during a summer day, and that glue will lose its bonding properties.

 We installed this rubber roof over 20 years ago, and we had never been called back for any leaks or repairs.
 Notice that the roof has a white appearance.
 That is the ceramic granules embedded in it that have protected against ultraviolet rays.
 Without the UV protection, this roof would have only lasted between 12 – 15 years maximum.